 Trophy smallmouth bass fishing French River Delta has one of the best action in Ontario Parks, Canada.
 Ever increasing numbers, these fish regularly spawn in the Delta of the French River freshwater system.

 Many smallmouth bass are being caught between 18-22 inches with an ever increasing population and size of smallmouth bass in the river.
-Bass Season opens on the 4th Saturday in June.
-Smallmouth bass are quite active - 22 inch smallmouth bass released late May 2010.
-August produced many 3 lb. plus bass in 2010-2014.
+Bass Season opens on the 3rd Saturday in June.
+Smallmouth bass are quite active - 22 inch smallmouth bass released late May.
+August produces many 3 lb. plus bass.
 When weeds are dying - fish rock points.
-Great Canadian Female Anglers boated bass for photos, smiles and then released their catch!

 Largemouth bass (a.k.a.
 Bucketmouth, Bigmouth and Mossback) are one of the most under fished game fish in freshwater of the French River.
 These game fish tend to change locations through the season and share many similar traits to their smallmouth cousins.
 However, unlike their cousins largemouth prefer the weedier areas, docks, fallen lumber, dead heads (logs stuck in the mud from logging, see History), and brush.